GeoModelLab/seaman/README.md

  ##### ⭐ The stars
 - **Represents**: Aridity levels and temperature anomalies.
 - **Visuals**: Twelve stars form months' constellation that vary:
- 1. in position, color and brightness based on precipitation anomalies.
+ 1. in position, color and brightness based on precipitation anomalies
- 2. in spike number and contour based on temperature anomalies Acting on keyboard, each star can be selected to show aridity feature of that month (see shortcuts (#org5f13274)
+ 2. in spike number and contour based on temperature anomalies Acting on keyboard, each star can be selected to show aridity feature of that month (see [Shortcuts](#shortcuts)).
- - **Sound**: each star produces sounds if selected, with distortion intensity mirroring aridity variations (see soundscape (#soundscape)).
+ - **Sound**: each star produces sounds if selected, with distortion intensity mirroring aridity variations (see [Soundscape](#soundscape)).

  ##### 🌌 The background sky and stars
 - **Represents**: Temperature anomalies.
-- **Visuals**: stars number and sky brightness increase with positive temperature anomalies (temperature rise)
+- **Visuals**: stars number and sky brightness increase with positive temperature anomalies (temperature rise).

 ![img](./README/sky.jpg)

 #### 🎧 Soundscape
 - **Dynamic Elements**: Synth loops, drums, and melodies respond to temperature data, with patterns growing more intense and discordant as conditions worsen.

-<a id="org5f13274"></a>
 #### ⌨ Shortcuts
+User can act on keyboard to:
+1. Explore temperature and precipitation scenarios
+2. Select a and activate a monthly star, showing and playing its aridity feature

 ![img](./README/keyboard.jpg)

 ---